yutopp/k/src/README.md

 3. select the `Projects` tab
 4. and `Add...` the kernel project.

+Note: if you want to run K from within Eclipse, you need to import the k-distribution module, and run it from there.

 ## IntelliJ IDEA

 IntelliJ IDEA comes with built-in maven integration.
 For more information, refer to